Herbert Hoffmann

-Herbert Hoffmann (December 30, 1919 in Freienwalde in Pomerania - June 30, 2010 in Heiden, Switzerland) was a German tattoo artist and photographer.
+Herbert Hoffmann (December 30, 1919 – June 30, 2010) was a German tattoo artist and photographer.

+Biography

+Hoffmann was born December 30, 1919 in Freienwalde, Pomerania.
+He died on June 30, 2010 in Heiden, Switzerland.

 Hoffmann as photographer

-From 1961 he produced professional photographic works in his Hamburg tattoo studio.
+From 1961 Hoffmann produced professional photographic works in his Hamburg tattoo studio.
 Thus Herbert Hoffmann portrayed almost 400 tattoos within three decades with a Rolleiflex, born between 1878 and 1952.

 His photographic work has been represented by Galerie Gebr.
 Lehmann since 2004.

 "The portraits are staged with great formal care and seriousness.
 The result is the image of a subculture that has its roots in the gay scene and among sailors and dock workers, but which goes far beyond it."